mh3nj/Aether/visaOfficer.md

 **Mohsen Jafari** is a full-time web developer based in iran, with professional experience in frontend development, website design, and SEO implementation.

-Aether was built to solve a real problem from his own professional workflow — the hours spent on post-launch SEO and optimization work that every web project requires. the result is a tool he uses himself, that he built himself, that works.
+Aether was built to solve a real problem from his own professional workflow;the hours spent on post-launch SEO and optimization work that every web project requires. the result is a tool he uses himself, that he built himself, that works.

 - github: [github.com/mh3nj](https://github.com/mh3nj)
 - xing: [xing.com/profile/Mohsen_Jafari093223](https://www.xing.com/profile/Mohsen_Jafari093223/)